Xilia-Level-Creator/xla-spec/xla-spec-latest.md

 - `Compiler`: refers to a program, which reads (parses) `XLA` format files
 - `Level code`: refers to raw level code, as per [PewPew API documentation](https://pewpewlive.github.io/ppl-docs/)
+- `Lua`: refers to a modified version of Lua programming language, used for creating PewPew levels, according to `PewPew API`
 - `Manifest`: refers to `manifest.xml` file in the root of the `Archive`
 - `PewPew API` refers to official [PewPew API](https://pewpewlive.github.io/ppl-docs/)
 - `XLA`: refers to a file format, which this spec describes.